 - What must be managed to set the stage to do something different and ensure buy-in, ownership, creativity, idea generation, and transparency?

-- Are the full set of the risks of change understood and agreed to beforehand?
+- Are the full set of the risks of change understood and steps put in place to manage beforehand?

-- What must be managed to remove any obstructions?
+- What plans are in place to resolve any obstructions?

 - Is the system set up for change?
-What systems must be in place for the new solution to be created and maintained optimally?
+What systems are in place for the new solution to be created, implemented, and maintained optimally?
+Are all representative people included at the time of the goal definition?

 SKILLS FOR STEPS